Skip to content

 • Comfy dtype: IMAGE

-• The processed image with premultiplied and alpha blended edges, ready for further use or display.
+• The processed image with enhanced and smoothly blended edges.

 Usage tips